Dip in a river or lake

-If you want to take a hike before you have a dip, the park is surrounded by unspoilt forests and meadows.
+If you want to take a hike before you have a dip, the park is surrounded by unspoilt forests and meadows, and there are plenty of themed walks, some as short as 2.5km.
 The region also produces tea, herbs, flour and clothing on sale at the shop in the visitors centre.

 Head north past Troisvierges to this 65-hectare leisure space, incorporating two artificial six-hectare lakes.
 The upper lake is reserved for fishing but you can swim and practise water sports in the lower lake, which is surrounded by a well-manicured lawn.

-There’s a campsite nearby, and you can grab a beer or a bite to eat at the Buvette du Lac (open Fridays, Saturdays and Sundays from 15.00).
+There’s a campsite nearby, and you can grab a beer or a bite to eat at the Buvette du Lac.

 There are parking spaces for more than 250 cars and the lake has toilet and tap facilities.
 The area is also the starting point for a 25km mountain bike tour and a 4km hike around the lake.